raspberrypilearning/surprise-egg/en/step_4.md

 ### Loop the animation

 A `for` loop can be used to repeat a block of code for a set number of times.
 This animation needs to be 15 seconds long.
-If you count the values in the brackets of the `sleep()` functions then you can see that the total is **5**.
+If you count the values in the brackets of the `sleep()` function calls then you can see that the total is **5**.

 --- code ---
 ---